-- 1.1 Recommend to the Board the appointment and re-appointment of directors (including alternate directors, if any). - 1.2 Annual review of the structure and size of the Board and Board Committees, and the balance and mix of skills, knowledge, - Para 1.4(b) of the SGX Sanctions Article.
+- 1.1 Recommend to the Board the appointment and re-appointment of directors (including alternate directors, if any). - 1.2 Annual review of the structure and size of the Board and board committees, and the balance and mix of skills, knowledge, experience, and other aspects of diversity such as gender, age, race/ethnicity and nationality. - 1.3 Recommend to the Board a Board Diversity Policy (including the qualitative, and measurable quantitative, objectives (as appropriate) for achieving board diversity), and conduct

-- experience, and other aspects of diversity such as gender, age, race/ethnicity and nationality. - 1.3 Recommend to the Board a Board Diversity Policy (including the qualitative, and measurable quantitative, objectives (as appropriate) for achieving board diversity), and conduct an annual review of the progress towards achieving these objectives. - 1.4 Annual review of the independence of each director, and to ensure that the Board comprises (a) majority non-executive directors, and (b) at least one-third, or (if Chairman is not independent) a majority of independent directors. - 1.5 Assess, where a director has other listed company board representation and/or other principal commitments, whether the director is able to and has been adequately carrying out his duties as director of the Company. - 1.6 Recommend to the Board the process for the evaluation of the performance of the Board, the Board Committees and individual directors, and propose objective performance criteria to assess the effectiveness of the Board as a whole, the Board Committees and the contribution of the Chairman and each director. - 1.7 Annual assessment of the effectiveness of the Board as a whole, the Board Committees and the contribution of the Chairman and individual directors. - 1.8 Review the succession plans for the Board (in particular, the Chairman), the CEO and other key management personnel. - 1.9 Review talent development plans. - 1.10 Review the training and professional development programmes for Board members. - 1.11 Review and, if deemed fit, approve recommendations for nomination of candidates as nominee director (whether as chairman or member) to the board of directors of investee companies which are:
+- an annual review of the progress towards achieving these objectives. - 1.4 Annual review of the independence of each director, and to ensure that the Board comprises (a) majority non-executive directors, and (b) at least one-third, or (if Chairman is not independent) a majority of independent directors. - 1.5 Assess, where a director has other listed company board representation and/or other principal commitments, whether the director is able to and has been adequately carrying out his duties as director of the Company. - 1.6 Recommend to the Board the process for the evaluation of the performance of the Board, the board committees and individual directors, and propose objective performance criteria to assess the effectiveness of the Board as a whole, the board committees and the contribution of the Chairman and each director. - 1.7 Annual assessment of the effectiveness of the Board as a whole, the board committees and the contribution of the Chairman and individual directors. - 1.8 Review the succession plans for the Board (in particular, the Chairman), the CEO and other key management personnel. - 1.9 Review talent development plans. - 1.10 Review the training and professional development programmes for board members. - 1.11 Review and, if deemed fit, approve recommendations for nomination of candidates as nominee director (whether as chairman or member) to the board of directors of investee companies which are: - a. listed on the Singapore Exchange or any other stock exchange; and - b. managers or trustee-managers of any collective investment schemes, business trusts, or any other trusts which are listed

-- a. listed on the Singapore Exchange or any other stock exchange; - managers or trustee-managers of any collective investment schemes, business trusts, or any other trusts which are listed on the Singapore Exchange or any other stock exchange; and - c. parent companies of the Company's core businesses which are unlisted. - 1.12 Report to the Board on material matters and recommendations. - 1.13 Review the Nominating Committee's terms of reference annually and recommend any proposed changes to the Board for approval. - 1.14 Perform such other functions as the Board may determine. - 1.15 Sub-delegate any of its powers within its terms of reference as listed above, from time to time as this Committee may deem fit.
+- on the Singapore Exchange or any other stock exchange. - 1.12 Report to the Board on material matters and recommendations. - 1.13 Review the Nominating Committee's terms of reference annually and recommend any proposed changes to the Board for approval. - 1.14 Perform such other functions as the Board may determine. - 1.15 Sub-delegate any of its powers within its terms of reference as listed above, from time to time as this Committee may deem fit.